dfelinto/blender-manual/manual/compositing/types/color/bright_contrast.rst

    Clamp the values to normal range.

 Either of these nodes will scale the values back to normal range.
-In the example image, we want to amp up the specular pass.
+In the example image, we want to intensify the specular pass.
 The bottom thread shows what happens if we do not clamp the values;
 the specular pass has a value much less than one in the dark areas;
 when added to the medium gray, it makes black.
 Passing the brightened image through either